zentrocdot/LazyImageUpscaler/README.md

 ## Preface

 <p align="justify">LazyUpscalerGui is a web UI for the upscaling of images.
 To be able to work with the web UI, pretrained .pb models are required.
-At OpenCv you will find the links to download the models.
-[1]</p>
+At OpenCV you will find the links to download the models [1].
+The model can also be found in [2-5].
+The current version is the inital version for the web UI.</p>

 ## Installation